Authress/csharp-starter-kit/README.md

 The important part of the integration is to get the userId and Authress client to authorize the user.
 This is done by adding a middleware to parse out the caller, and one line in the service to validate this.

 * [Authentication Middleware](.src/Program.cs)

+## Troubleshooting issues

+`Microsoft.IdentityModel.Tokens.SecurityTokenSignatureKeyNotFoundException: IDX10501: Signature validation failed.
+Unable to match key:`

+There is a current bug with the implementation in ASP.NET MVC JWT Bearer token verification not accepting our more secure EdDSA tokens.
+The full extent of the issue is available in this [GitHub Issue](https://github.com/Authress/authress-sdk.cs/issues/20).
+For now, please just reach out to us at [Authress Support](https://authress.io/app/#/support), and we'll make a quick fix for you.